Ryael/neon-shore/TESTING.md

 ## Accessibility

-[WAVE WebAIM](https://wave.webaim.org/) was used to test the accessibility and it returned just one error and no contrast-errors.
+[WAVE WebAIM](https://wave.webaim.org/) was used to test the accessibility.
+A handful of label and aria-label errors were returned, as well as one constrast error but those were quickly fixed.

-- The error returned was that the button present in `navigation.html` was empty and required and `aria-label`, which was a simple fix.

 ## Performance